mkopinsky/conferences/phptek2019/advanced-php/code-review.md

     * Good opportunity for pair reviewing.
 Walk through it together, when they have a moment of "huh", take a moment to reconsider.
 Put the burden on yourself.
 * Audience question: Checklists?
 They've tried checklists but they can make it a chore.
     * Look at checklist, see what can be automated.
 PSR-2, needs tests, etc. Pare down the checklist.
     * Checklists aren't necessarily necessary.
+Instead develop a code review culture where expectations are clear.
+Write down "here's what should be in a Pull Request" but doesn't need to be a checklist.